Unraveling the Strangler Pattern (Part I): An Introduction to the Optimal Application Modernization Approach

 Modernizing legacy systems is critical for unleashing flexibility and scalability in the fast-evolving digital landscape.
 However, the process isn’t entirely risk-free.
 Businesses must navigate a range of potential challenges—from service disruption to data loss—as they make the transition to the cloud.
 It’s no wonder why 55% of businesses struggle to determine the right approach in the early stages of modernization.

-The Strangler pattern, sometimes known as the Stranger Fig pattern, is designed to mitigate the risks of overhauling an IT system.
+The Strangler pattern, sometimes known as the Strangler Fig pattern, is designed to mitigate the risks of overhauling an IT system.
 At Capstone IT Solutions, this approach has naturally become a standard for many of our application modernization clients.

 Throughout this six-part series, “Unraveling the Strangler Pattern,” our experts will deepen your understanding of the Strangler pattern and its applications, as well as how you can leverage it in your own digital transformation.
 In this article, we’ll explore the origins, benefits, and use cases of the approach.